 An example might look like:

-- Building one focused landing page that speaks directly to their workflow
+- Create a focused landing page that addresses their specific workflow

-- Supporting that with a short explainer video, a case study, and a downloadable PDF
+- Support this with a short explainer video, a case study, and a downloadable PDF

-For example, a regional lab client targeted just 30 key accounts with tailored landing pages and assets.
-This focus led to a 3x increase in demo requests compared to untargeted outreach.
-You achieve ABM-style relevance without needing a large marketing operations budget.
+For example, a regional lab client targeted 30 key accounts with tailored landing pages and assets, resulting in a threefold increase in demo requests compared to untargeted outreach.
+This demonstrates that ABM-style relevance is achievable without a large marketing operations budget.

 4. Analytics & Feedback Loops That Actually Matter